 Small children our Specialty

 Doing Children's Portraits is often full of surprises.
 You can not always predict what direction the session will take.
 Some kids are almost always silly, especially when in a strange place (like a photo studio).
 “I’ve got a pose I want to try”, they’ll say.
-They love being in front of the camera.
+Some love being in front of the camera.
 Our challenge then, is to have them look natural as we click the shutter.
 Others children are naturally more thoughtful, even pensive.
 Though quiet, some might even say shy, their eyes will tell volumes in the portraits.
 The thing we have to remember, is that’s who they were on that day.
 We don’t force children to be something they are not.
 We have a cool studio and yard for them to do fun things in.
 A cedar swing, rustic cedar wagon with antique iron wheels, rope swing, timber bamboo grove, red wagon, and more.

 We don't count shots